-Since the onset of the COVID-19 pandemic, there has been a noticeable decline in certain medical prescriptions attributed to lower incident rates for illnesses, fewer RSV, influenza and other respiratory viral pathogen-infected patients, hospital admissions and a reduction in doctor visits.
-In addition, physical and social distancing guidelines issued by public health authorities and the resulting global changes in human behavior have resulted in an observed reduction in infection transmission rates and spread of bacterial and viral infections, resulting in lower rates of infection across all patient populations, which, if continued, could potentially negatively impact the use of our IVIG products by patients.
+Subsequent to the onset of the COVID-19 pandemic, there had been a noticeable decline in certain medical prescriptions attributed to lower incident rates for illnesses, fewer RSV, influenza and other respiratory viral pathogen-infected patients, hospital admissions and a reduction in doctor visits.
+In addition, physical and social distancing guidelines issued by public health authorities and the resulting global changes in human behavior resulted in an observed reduction in infection transmission rates and spread of bacterial and viral infections, resulting in lower rates of infection across all patient populations, which, if continued, could potentially negatively impact the use of our IVIG products by patients.
+While COVID-19-related requirements vary across the United States, there are recent reports of increasing rates of other viral infections in certain locations and geographic regions of the country and as such may impact the usage and/or demand for our IVIG products.
+Additionally, the previous guidelines that were issued by public health authorities or any new or changing recommendations or guidelines may still impact the demand or usage of our IVIG products.